khandron/Course3Project/readme.md

 4. Replaces the codes in the data names with descriptive terms.
 5. Creates and outputs a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
 The end result is shown in the file `tidydata.txt`.

+###tidydata.txt is the output file
+###codebook.md describes the variables and the project that they came from